 There’s nothing better than a referral from one of your clients.
 Your new client walks in the door excited about your spa or massage business services because a family member or friend sang your praises.
-Maybe a first time client found you by checking Yelp or one of the other online review sites.
-I check Yelp a lot these days for any number of service providers or when I’m looking for a new restaurant to try out with friends.
+Maybe a first-time client found you by checking Yelp or one of the other online review sites.
+I check Yelp a lot these days for any service providers or when I’m looking for a new restaurant to try out with friends.

-But not all first-time clients are presold on you or on spa treatments or massage therapy in general for that matter.
+But not all first-time clients are presold on you or spa treatments or massage therapy in general, for that matter.
 Some are there just because they got a gift certificate for a special occasion.
 Other times, they may be there as part of an event.
-Pre wedding spa parties are popular among bridal parties these days, for example.
+Pre-wedding spa parties are popular among bridal parties these days, for example.

-So how do turn first time clients into full time ones?
-You won’t always be successful; but there are some things you can do to encourage them to want to rebook.
+So how do you turn first time clients into full-time ones?
+You won’t always be successful, but there are some things you can do to encourage them to want to rebook.

 Break the Ice

 The more you find out about your first time client – ideally during the booking so you can prepare – you can customize treatments to their particular needs.
 Meeting clients’ individual needs is the name of the game these days.
-Also when you have background on your client, you can offer tips on nutrition, exercise, ergonomics and at home skin care.
+When you have a background on your client, you can offer tips on nutrition, exercise, ergonomics, and at-home skincare.

 Don’t let your first time client forget you.
-Send an email, drop them a note, or call with a thank you.
+Please send an email, drop them a note, or call with a thank you.
 Do it soon after the visit while they are still enjoying the benefits of your services.
-Many were probably already thinking of coming back, so by reaching out, you’re encouraging them to take action and rebook.
+Many were probably already thinking of coming back, so you’re encouraging them to take action and rebook by reaching out.

 What would you add to these suggestions to convert first-time clients to regular ones?